 - 24/7 monitoring and patch management

-- Help desk support with tax-season priority
+- Help desk support with deadline-aware response standards

 - Endpoint protection and ransomware defense